Position: Graph Foundation Models are Already Here: Introduction

 However, finding a suitable graph vocabulary that works across diverse graphs is challenging, which is the primary focus of this paper.

 \textbf{Our contributions: } In this paper, we present a vocabulary perspective to clearly state the position of the GFM.
 In particular, we attribute the existing success of primitive GFMs to the suitable vocabulary construction guided by the particular transferability principle on graphs in Section~\ref{sec:definition}.
-The comprehensive review of the transferability principles on graphs is illustrated in Section~\ref{sec:principle}, serving us the principle for future vocabulary construction and the GFM design.

-In Section~\ref{sec:goal}, we discuss the potential for building the GFM following neural scaling laws from the vocabulary perspective and review the current progress towards advanced GFM.
+A comprehensive review of the graph transferability principles and corresponding actionable steps is illustrated in Section~\ref{sec:principle}, serving us the principle for future vocabulary construction and the GFM design.
+In Section~\ref{sec:neural-scaling}, we discuss the potential for building the GFM following neural scaling laws from several perspectives (1) building and training vocabulary from scratch, and (2) leveraging existing LLM.
 Finally, we introduce more insights and open questions to inspire constructive discussions on the GFM in Section~\ref{sec:next}.

-\textbf{Comparison with past relevant literature } Concurrent to our position paper, \citet{jin2023largesurvey, li2023surveyGraphLLM, zhang2023graph} reviews those methods adapting large language model~(LLM) for graph, which haven't shown transferring capabilities and thus diverge from our scope to build a graph-centric GFM. \citet{liu2023towardsGFMSurvey} further discusses existing graph pre-training and adaption techniques with a focus on their implementations.
-Instead of technical details, our work focuses more on the fundamental principles, e.g., geometric invariance across datasets.
-With principle guidance, we depict the promising and relatively elusive directions for the development of GFMs.